vega/altair/doc/user_guide/transform/calculate.rst

 These expressions can also be used when constructing a :ref:`user-guide-filter-transform`, as we shall see next.

+When an expression is used directly as an encoding field value (for example, ``x=alt.expr.random()``), Altair can automatically add a corresponding ``transform_calculate`` under the hood and bind the channel to the generated field.
+See :ref:`expressions` for a full inline-encoding walkthrough.

 Transform Options
 ^^^^^^^^^^^^^^^^^
 The :meth:`~Chart.transform_calculate` method is built on the :class:`~CalculateTransform`